sentinel-hub/eo-learn/README.md

 For more information on the package content, visit [readthedocs](https://eo-learn.readthedocs.io/).

+## More Examples

+Examples and introductions to the package can be found [here](https://github.com/sentinel-hub/eo-learn/tree/master/examples).
+A large collection of examples is available at the [`eo-learn-examples`](https://github.com/sentinel-hub/eo-learn-examples) repository.
+While the examples there are not always up-to-date they can be a great source of ideas.

 ## Contributions

 If you would like to contribute to `eo-learn`, check out our [contribution guidelines](./CONTRIBUTING.md).